ffalor/bird-run-alert/README.md

 # Requirements

-This plugin requires the default runelite `Time Tracking` plugin to be enabled and the `Birdouse notifiication` box to be checked.
+This plugin requires the default runelite `Time Tracking` plugin to be enabled and the `Birdhouse notifiication` box to be checked.

 ![TimeTracking](./docs/imgs/timetracking.png)